-- 120. Sierra Leone is presently ranked at the bottom of the Environmental Performance Index, 163 out of 163 countries in 2010, indicating phenomenal regression since the end of the civil war.
-The 2013 Verisk Maplecroft Index ranked Sierra Leone the 3rd most vulnerable to climate change in the world (or the 3rd country in the world with the least capacity to respond or adapt to environmental change).
+120. Mr Speaker, Sierra Leone is presently ranked at the bottom of the Environmental Performance Index, 163 out of 163 countries in 2010, indicating phenomenal regression since the end of the civil war.
+The 2013 Verisk Maplecroft Index ranked Sierra Leone the 3rd most vulnerable to climate change in the world.
 About 13 percent of the country's area and more than 35 percent of the population are at risk to disasters.
-In the last 15 years, 4 major floods have affected 220,000 people and caused severe loss and economic damage. - 121.
-In 2008, the Environment Protection Agency Act (hereinafter referred to as EPA Act) was passed giving the Ministry of Lands, Country Planning and the Environment policy guidance and directional functions while the regulatory functions were passed to the Agency.
+In the last 15 years, 4 major floods have affected 220,000 people and caused severe loss and economic damage.

+121. Mr Speaker, in 2008, the Environment Protection Agency [EPA] Act was passed giving the Ministry of Lands, Country Planning and the Environment policy guidance and directional functions while the regulatory functions were passed to the Agency.
 In 2010, the 2008 Act was amended to completely change the governance mechanism of the Environment Sector.
-It removed all Government Ministries previously on the Board, transferred its supervision to the Office of the President and changed the title of the Chairman of the Board to Executive Chairman and

-Professional Head of the Agency.
+It removed all Government Ministries previously on the Board, transferred its supervision to the Office of the President and changed the title of the Chairman of the Board to Executive Chairman and Professional Head of the Agency.
 The Director of the Department previously the Secretary to the Board was also expunged from the Agency.
 All in all, the EPA has been politicised and made generally dysfunctional without any effective collaboration and co-ordination between itself and the many MDAs so essential for the proper observance and implementation of environmental regulations.

-- 122. The main objective in my New Direction administration is to protect the environment.
-Specifically, the policy actions will focus on (i) environmental governance (ii) managing forest resources (iii) ecosystem conservation and (iv) environmental education. - 123.
-In the area of Environmental governance, my administration will (i) review the EPA 2010 Act and placed it under the supervision of the Ministry of Lands, Housing and the Environment (ii) monitor industrial establishments for compliance with environmental laws and regulations (iii) establish independent agencies for disaster management and meteorology to improve the knowledge base and expand actions for early warning and disaster risk reduction (iv) ensure environmental sustainability of development policies, programmes and projects at national and local level by mainstreaming environmental issues across sectors particularly agriculture, energy, infrastructure, industry, decentralization, finance and planning (v) develop a national programme for the regeneration and shared management of forest cover and related products (vi) strengthen public-private partnerships for forest conservation, especially the establishment of woodlots and commodification of Non-Timber Forest Products (NTFPs) (vii) adequately enforce laws and policies to protect forests and designate new areas for conservation and ecotourism (viii) intensify education and information campaigns to reduce practices harmful to the environment and (ix) support the teaching of environmental matters in the curricula of schools, colleges and universities.
+122. Mr Speaker, the main objective in my New Direction administration is to protect the environment.
+Specifically, the policy actions will focus on [i] environmental governance [ii] managing forest resources [iii] ecosystem conservation and [iv] environmental education.

+123. Mr Speaker, in the area of Environmental governance, my administration will [i] review the EPA 2010 Act and placed it under the supervision of the Ministry of Lands, Housing and the Environment [ii] monitor industrial establishments for compliance with environmental laws and regulations [iii] establish independent agencies for disaster management and meteorology to improve the knowledge base and expand actions for early warning and disaster risk management [iv] ensure environmental sustainability of development policies, programmes and projects at national and local level by mainstreaming environmental issues across sectors particularly agriculture, energy, infrastructure, industry, decentralization, finance and planning [v] develop a national programme for the regeneration and shared management of forest cover and related products [vi] strengthen public-private partnerships for forest conservation, especially the establishment of woodlots and commodification of Non-Timber Forest Products [NTFPs] [vii] adequately enforce laws and policies to protect forests and designate new areas for conservation and ecotourism [viii] intensify education and information campaigns to reduce practices harmful to the environment and [ix] support the teaching of environmental matters in the curricula of schools, colleges and universities.